lmsac/DeepGP/User_guide.md

 `--mgfsourceorign`: This parameter allows you to select the format for .mgf files.
 The options are “MsConvert” and “pGlyco3”.
 The default is “MsConvert”.

 (3)	Model Training: Train DeepGP model for intact glycopeptide MS/MS prediction For ease of use, users have the option to utilize our provided trained model for immediate testing, thereby bypassing the model training phase.
-The trained model can be accessed directly from [DeepGP GitHub Release Page] (https://github.com/lmsac/DeepGP/releases/).
+We have uploaded this trained model to [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q) and the model will also be made publicly accessible [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
 For those with access to other datasets, model training can also be conducted using your own datasets or extensive datasets downloaded from public databases.
 This provides more flexibility and customization, allowing the model to better adapt to various types of data.

 ```